Blosc/caterva-scipy21/caterva_workshop.md

 - The NumFOCUS foundation for sponsoring Blosc.

-- Huawei for making a donation via NumFOCUS to start developing Caterva.
+- Huawei for making a donation that allowed us to get started with Caterva.

 - ironArray for making a donation to finish outlining Caterva.